 The band announced a tour with XYZ and L.A.
 Guns for the summer of 2003, which soon fell apart because the band could not secure insurance.
 Select shows followed which allowed the band to raise money for the victims of the Rhode Island tragedy.
 Derek Pontier was hit head-on in a collision when a woman lost control of her car and crossed the road into oncoming traffic on September, 29th 2003.
 Pontier was released from the hospital with cuts and bruises.
 The band announced a western Canadian tour in the winter of 2005.
 The band's line-up consisted of Jack Russell (vocals), Mark Kendall (lead guitar), Tyler Nelson (guitar), Derrick Pontier (drums) and Scott Pounds (bass).
 Due to undisclosed "medical reasons", the band was forced to cancel the last 20 dates of its US tour in late summer of 2005.
 Great White also did not perform at the VH1 Metal Mania Stripped tour.
 The band intended to come back and make up the cancelled shows in 2006.
 The band’s former tour manager, Dan Biechele, was sentenced to four years in prison in April of 2006 for operating the pyrotechnics displays that sparked The Station nightclub fire which killed 100 people.
 Great White’s original members Jack Russell (vocals), Mark Kendall (lead Guitar), Audie Desbrow (drums), Michael Lardie (Guitar/keyboards) and Sean McNabb (bass) entered the in the spring of 2007 writing and recording a new album called Back To The Rhythm, which was being mixed, produced, and engineered by band member Michael Lardie.
 The new album was expected through Shrapnel Records in August.
 It was issued by Frontiers Records for Europe.
 Sean Mcnabb left again in May, 2008 citing his preference for acting.
 Scott Snyder replaced him.
 Great White, Dokken, Sweet and Asia gave a concert to raise funds for Rancho Bernardo United Coalition and to benefit "Promoting Healing Through Music" on October 24th, 2008 at Qualcom Stadium in San Diego, California.
 Great White’s newest album was called Rising.
 The band was touring the USA through the summer of 2009.
 McNabb joined Dokken.
 Jack Russell was forced to miss the band's show at the My Waterloo Days festival in Waterloo, Iowa on May 30th of 2009 due to illness or injury.
 His stand-in was Terry Ilous of XYZ.
 Great White singer Jack Russell was forced to sit out the band’s August 12th concert at the Brixton in Redondo Beach, California due to a perforated bowel, which required surgery.
 His replacement for the show was Terry Ilous of XYZ with the band members also helping on vocals.
 There was a whole new Great White lead by singer Jack Russell called Great White Featuring Jack Russell at the end of 2011.
 In the band were Matthew Johnson, former guitarist for Great White and Robby Lochner, former guitarist for Halford, Dario Seixas former bassist for Firehouse and the Stephen Pearcy and Derrick Pontier former drummer for Great White.
 The other members of the original line-up were touring as… Great White with singer Terry Ilous of XYZ.
 The latter incarnation disputed Russell’s permission to use the ‘Great White’ name and accused him of being a victim of drug use and ill as a result.
 The Jack Russell-less version of Great White would play a 30th-anniversary concert at the Key Club in Hollywood, California on March 22, 2012.
 Russell, of course, duly sued.
 Jack Russell's Great White singer Jack Russell was forced to cancel his band's concerts in Florida in October, 2012 after he ostensibly came down with "an intestinal infection and had to (be) placed on IV and antibiotics."
 Great White — now with vocalist Terry Ilous — would release a live album, 30 Years - Live From The Sunset Strip on February 22nd, 2013 through Frontiers Records.

 Great White and former singer Jack Russell announced that they have reached an agreement settling their litigation over the Great White name.
 The band calling itself Great White would continue to use the name Great White, while Russell would perform under the name Jack Russell's Great White.
 Original bassist Lorne Black, who appeared on the band’s first three records, died in the summer of 2013.
 In 2016 the website TMZ spoke with guitarist Mark Kendall who said that his band had "never" used pyrotechnics and insisted that the group that played the 2003 show in Rhode Island that claimed 100 lives was not really Great White.
 Great White would release a new album, called Full Circle, on June 2 2017.
+Jack Russell's Great White would commemorate the thirtieth anniversary of Great White's album Once Bitten with a tour and new acoustic album, Once Acoustically Bitten, in 2017.
+The acoustic album would be released on July 14th.

 GREAT WHITE - GREATEST HITS - CAPITOL